Editor’s note: This story was originally published in January 2020.

 Punxsutawney Phil: Seer of Seers, Sage of Sages, Prognosticator of Prognosticators, Weather Prophet Extraordinaire, and … perhaps the World’s Most Famous Library Resident?

 You read that correctly.
-When Phil isn’t swarmed by media and visitors clamoring for his shadow-dependent spring predictions on Groundhog Day every February 2—last year 25,000 people gathered before the stump at Gobbler’s Knob—the well-known woodchuck lives in a burrow at the front of Punxsutawney (Pa.)
+When Phil isn’t swarmed by media and visitors clamoring for his shadow-dependent spring predictions on Groundhog Day every February 2—in 2019, 25,000 people gathered before the stump at Gobbler’s Knob—the well-known woodchuck lives in a burrow at the front of Punxsutawney (Pa.)
 Memorial Library.

-American Libraries talked to Jessica Church, director of Punxsutawney Memorial Library, about Phil’s free time, what his renown means for the small town, and the mainstay marmot questions the library gets asked.
+American Libraries talked with Jessica Church, director of Punxsutawney Memorial Library, about Phil’s free time, what his renown means for the small town, and the mainstay marmot questions the library gets asked.

 The world knows what Punxsutawney Phil does on February 2.
 How does he spend his other 364 or 365 days a year?